schulle4u/yellow-extensions-schulle4u/antispam/README.md

 To uninstall delete the [extension files](extension.ini).

-## How to use the Antispam extension
+## How to obfuscate email addresses

 Create an `[email]` shortcut.